-Both financial assets at amortised cost and financial liabilities are initially recognised at fair value including direct and incremental transaction costs.
-Purchases and sales of financial assets are recognised on trade date.
+Both loans and receivables and financial liabilities are initially recognised at fair value including direct and incremental transaction costs.
 Subsequent recognition is at amortised cost using the effective interest method, less any provision for impairment.

 Fair value is defined as the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal market, or in its absence, the most advantageous market to which the Company has access at that date.
 The fair value of a liability reflects its non-performance risk.